AdesisNetlife/yawds/README.md

 2. [Download][1] the latest version

-3. Unzip it in `environment/` from the cloned repository (overrides all the contents)
+3. Unzip it in `environment/` overriding the directory in the cloned repository

 4. Customize `environment.ini` and `packages.ini` (both are commented in-line)

 5. Run `scripts\release.bat`

-Aditionally, you should cutomize `VERSION` and `CHANGELOG` files with you own project information
+Aditionally, you should cuStomize `VERSION` and `CHANGELOG` files with you own project information

 `TODO: create an utility to automate this process`